What is rewilding?

 “Since the worldwide expansion of modern humans (Homo sapiens) began, humans have overexploited vertebrates, with a bias to the largest animals being extirpated first, from the Late Pleistocene extinctions of terrestrial megafauna to the ongoing declines of terrestrial, marine and freshwater large-bodied animals.
 There is increasing evidence that this global wildlife loss, or defaunation, does not only imply the loss of charismatic animals but also the functions they have in ecosystems”.

 One of the more well-known, and successful cases of trophic rewilding has been the reintroduction of the wolf to Yellowstone National Park.
 The wolf reintroduction has had a major effect on the Yellowstone ecosystem.
 Before the reintroduction, the population of elk was over-grazing the local vegetation.
 Now the plants, including trees such as cottonwood and aspen have been allowed to recover.
-Additionally, the wolves have reduced the large coyote numbers, which means that the smaller animals that were being preyed on, or out-hunted by them, such as fawns and smaller predators, have recovered their population.
+Additionally, the wolves have reduced the large coyote numbers, which means that the smaller animals that were being preyed on, or out-hunted by them, such as fawns and smaller predators, have recovered their population. were culled by the Dutch government before they could starve to death.
+This translocation failure and the subsequent culling caused public outrage and brought to the forefront many of the issues and decisions that surround rewilding.
+What happens when rewilding projects fail?
+Do we really know these complex systems well enough to alter them without serious unintended consequences?

 Another rewilding success story is the reintroduction of an important herbivore species to the United Kingdom and the Netherlands: the beaver.
 The dams they build are important for regulating the natural water system, preventing flooding and improving soil quality, as well as providing a habitat for a multitude of smaller species.
 So far, the projects have seen a successful introduction of the beavers to and improvements in their ecosystems.